yb66/Campo/README.markdown

 Note: I'm considering making this an instance variable so that it can be passed through easily to nested partials, but I need to test it first.

+## Blocks ##

+Most fields will accept a block, so you can nest whatever you like.
+Generally I just use this for forms, fieldsets and selects (and those have specs) but if you want to try something new, do it!
+Let me know if it breaks.

+    form = Campo.literal "%div" do |div|
+      div.form "nested" do |form|
+        form.fieldset do |f|
+          f.select "blurg" do |s|
+            s.option "oopsie"
+            s.option "daisies"
+          end.labelled "splat"
+          f.text "blah"
+        end
+      end
+    end

+## Licence ##

+This is under the MIT Licence.

+Copyright (c) 2011 Iain Barnett

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+In other words, be good.